 But as this is the first transaction with an unknown key, the car checks if an attestation package is present in the car key mailbox.
-If there is no friend attestation then the user has most likely tapped the device to the wrong car.
+If there's no friend attestation, then the user has most likely tapped the device to the wrong car.
 But if there is a friend key attestation, then it is a new friend key that the car doesn't know yet.

-The car will obtain the friends public key, the access level, and the owner signature from the attestation.
-On successful validation, the car stores all those elements, and unlocks the door.
+The car will obtain the friend's public key, access level, and the owner signature from the attestation.
+On successful validation, the car stores all those elements and unlocks the door.

-Now that we've reviewed the system architecture let's talk about the radio technologies used to communicate between iPhone and the car.
+Now that we've reviewed the system architecture, let's talk about the radio technologies used to communicate between iPhone and the car.